Some remarks on the local class field theory of Serre and Hazewinkel: First proof of Theorem

 \begin{proof} See \cite[Chapter V, \S 3, 16]{Ser88}. \end{proof}

-\begin{Lem} Let $f \colon A \to B$ be a homomorphism between abelian groups $A$ and $B$.
-If both $A$ and $B$ are $p$-divisible and $p$-power torsion, and $f$ induces an isomorphism on the $p$-torsion parts, then $f$ itself is an isomorphism. \end{Lem}
+\begin{lemm} Let $f \colon A \to B$ be a homomorphism between abelian groups $A$ and $B$.
+If both $A$ and $B$ are $p$-divisible and $p$-power torsion, and $f$ induces an isomorphism on the $p$-torsion parts, then $f$ itself is an isomorphism. \end{lemm}

 The group $\Ext_{k}^{1}(\Gm, \Q_{p} / \Z_{p})$ is zero since the $p$-th power map is an automorphism on $\Gm$ as a perfect group scheme while $\Q_{p} / \Z_{p}$ is a union of $p$-power torsion groups.
 The group $ \Ext_{k}^{1}(\alg{U}_{K}^{1}, \Q_{p} / \Z_{p}) = \pi_{1}^{k}(\alg{U}_{K}^{1})^{\vee} $ is $p$-divisible since $\alg{U}_{K}^{1} \cong \prod_{p \nmid n \ge 1} W$ by Lemma \ref{Lem:AHexp} and $\pi_{1}^{k}(W)$ is $p$-torsion-free by \cite[\S 8.5, Prop.\ 5]{Ser60}.
-The group $H^{1}(K, \Q_{p} / \Z_{p})$ is $p$-divisible since the largest pro-$p$ quotient of $\Gal(K^{\sep} / K)$ is pro-$p$ free (\cite[Chapter I, \S 2.2, Corollary 1]{Ser02}).
+The group $H^{1}(K, \Q_{p} / \Z_{p})$ is $p$-divisible since the largest pro-$p$ quotient of $\Gal(K^{\sep} / K)$ is pro-$p$ free (\cite[Chapter II, \S 2.2, Corollary 1]{Ser02}).
 Thus, using Lemma \ref{Lem:p-div}, we are reduced to showing that $ \eta^{\vee} \colon \Ext_{k}^{1}(\alg{U}_{K}^{1}, \Z / p \Z) \to H^{1}(K, \Z / p \Z) $ is an isomorphism.
 We have

 Here the last isomorphism comes from the isomorphism $k \isomto \Ext_{k}^{1}(\Ga, \Z / p \Z)$ sending an element $a \in k^{\times}$ to the extension class given by

 where $\wp(x) = x^{p} - x$ (\cite[\S 8.3, Prop.\ 3]{Ser60}).
 On the other hand, the map defined by